pocon/Computer-Club/2013/README.md

 ## How to set up each session ##

 Each time you set up at school, please follow the new "Setting Up at School" guide.
 Hopefully this should decrease the chaos in recent weeks.

+## USBs and bringing them ##

+It's a very good idea to bring USBs to the club and put your disk image on that.
+Obviously we can't force you to, but you're not going to get much out of the sessions if you spend half the time each session waiting for the image to copy to the desktop.